Why to prune in the first place? Here are several spring pruning tips to help you understand and work on the process.

 “The basic rule of thumb is that if a plant flowers before mid-June, prune it in the spring after flowering; if it flowers later, prune it in late winter or early spring.” -GardenersPath

 In other words, if you have any summer flowering plants, they will need to be pruned in the spring.
 Even late summer blooming plants can benefit from a light pruning too.
 Cutting off any deadwood from trees, shrubs or flowering plants will be beneficial as it will open them up for oxygen and light, which will in turn create growth.
+If you need help apart from these spring pruning tips, give us a call and we can help manage your outdoors with expert landscaping.